Numbers

 • floating point numbers: 10.182, 0.18, 123.91239.

-All the common mathematical operators are also available:
+All the common mathematical operators are also available and have their usual behavior:

 @swim